PlqnK/csgo-cfg/README.md

 # My Counter Strike: Global Offensive config

+List of all the available CS:GO Cvars: <https://developer.valvesoftware.com/wiki/List_of_CS:GO_Cvars>

 ## Installation on Linux

 Navigate to where you want to store the config files, for example `$HOME/Documents`, then: